Many organ builders work at Flentrop all their lives.

 Ko retired in 2012, but is regularly available and active for instruction colleagues etc.

-General Director; with us since 1971.
+Advisor (retired), with us since 1971.

 After finishing High School in the United States, Frits was employed by